mqwilber/bd_seasonality/README.md

     - `*_params/`: This folder contains two files

         - `*_site_level_params.yml`: File contains information on the sites that were sampled in the given location and the sites that are used when fitting the reduced IPM at that location.
-In addition, this file contains information on the informative priors for the transmission parameter trans_beta that were calculated using a slice likelihood approach as described in the supplementary material (Appendix S3).
+In addition, this file contains information on the informative priors for the transmission parameter `trans_beta` that were calculated using a slice likelihood approach as described in Appendix S3 of the manuscript.
 These informative priors differ for each density assumption.

         - `spp_params_*.yml`: File contains a list of default parameters for the particular leopard frog species in the particular site that are used when fitting the model. **NOTE**: Not all parameters given in this file are used when fitting the model.
-In addition, the values of parameters that are specifically estimated when fitting the model (e.g. trans_beta) are not the same as the values shown in this file.
-The values given in this file are place-holders and the estimated values are substituted in when simulating the model.
-The life-history parameters, however, such as larval_period, breeding_start, breeding_end, aquatic, hibernation, etc. are all fixed and based on our observations of these species in the field and previously reported values.
+In addition, the values of parameters that are specifically estimated when fitting the model (e.g., `trans_beta`) are not the same as the values shown in this file.
+The values given in this file are placeholders and the estimated values are substituted in when simulating the model.
+The life history parameters, however, such as `larval_period`, `breeding_start`, `breeding_end`, `aquatic`, `hibernation`, etc. are all fixed and based on our observations of these species in the field and previously reported values.
+The pickled files described below contain the fitted parameter values.

 `data/`: **NOTE**: Unzip data.zip to access `data/` folder.
 This folder contains the field data on leopard frogs from four different geographic locations that we use in this analysis.
 This folder also contains temperature data.
 - `leopard_frog_data.csv`: The field data that contains information on sampled leopard frogs through time.